List of exports of India

 For information on exports, see Export.
 For Harmonized Codes, see Harmonized System.

 The following is a list of export product categories that were exported the most and fetched foreign currency for India.
 The list includes the HS Codes and the value of the product exported.
 The data referenced in the system do not have any legal sanctity and is for general reference only.

+List of exports 2022

+The following is the list of top 20 export product categories.
+Data is in millions of United States dollars for 2022, as reported by International Trade Centre.

 List of exports 2017

-The following is the list of top 30 export product categories.
+The following is the list of top 20 export product categories.
 Data is in millions of United States dollars for 2017, as reported by Department of Commerce, Government of India.

 List of exports 2016

 The following is the list of top twenty export product categories.
 Data is for 2016, in millions of United States dollars, as reported by Department of Commerce, Government of India.

 List of exports 2015

 The following is the list of top twenty export product categories.
 Data is for 2015, in millions of United States dollars, as reported by Department of Commerce, Government of India.